 But aren't the rubber dome keyboards membrane?
 And aren't membranes bad?
 Well, these days, the standard keyboard is a membrane with a rubber dome on top.
 The rubber domes return the key to the up position by acting as a spring.
 The keycaps of a laptop keyboard usually consist of a scissor mechanism on top of rubber domes, on top of a membrane.
 As such, nowadays, "membrane keyboard" usually refers to rubber dome keyboards.

-With this criteria, we selected the best keyboard for Mac programmers, the best ergonomic keyboard for heavy coders, the best portable -in two compact sizes-, and the absolutely best mechanical keyboard for programmers.
+With this criteria, we selected the best keyboard for Mac programmers, the best ergonomic keyboard for heavy coders, the best portable and the absolute best mechanical keyboard for programmers.
 Plenty of options for every desk size, typing style and customization needs.
 We also selected the best budget category for the new programmers who don't want to break the bank.

 - Want to find out about commercial or marketing opportunities?
 Click here

 - Out of date info, errors, complaints or broken links?
 Give us a nudge

 - Got a suggestion for a product or service provider?
 Message us directly

 - You've reached the end of the page.
 Jump back up to the top ^